GNOME/librsvg/CONTRIBUTING.md

 ### Creating a merge request

-You may create a forked version of librsvg in [GNOME's Gitlab instance][gitlab], or any other publically-accesible Git hosting service.
+You may create a forked version of librsvg in [GNOME's Gitlab instance][gitlab], or any other publically-accessible Git hosting service.
 You can register an account there, or log in with your account from other OAuth services.